This post may contain affiliate links. Please read our disclosure policy.

 • Steak: Flank steak is perfect for this recipe, although you can substitute skirt steak if needed.
 Cut the meat against the grain and cook it until medium-rare for the most tender bite!

-• Onion: I had a white onion on hand so I sliced that up and tossed it in.
+• Onion: I had a white onion on hand, so I sliced that up and tossed it in.
 Yellow or red onions are also good options if that’s what you have in your pantry.

 • Cilantro: This ingredient is optional, but I love to sprinkle chopped cilantro over my fajitas.
 It really elevates the flavor and adds a burst of freshness.

-How to make this Steak Fajita Recipe
+How to make Steak Fajitas

-2. Next, add the steak in a single layer.
+Next, add the steak in a single layer.
 I cook the steak in batches to avoid overcrowding the pan.
-Then, sprinkle with 1 tablespoon of taco seasoning.
+Then, sprinkle with 1 tablespoon of taco or fajita seasoning.
+Cook the flank steak for around 1-2 minutes per side, until medium-rare.
+Set aside.

-4. To the same skillet, add the remaining oil and stir fry the veggies for 3-4 minutes.
+To the same skillet, add the remaining oil and stir-fry the veggies for 3-4 minutes.
+Stir in the remaining taco seasoning and toss to combine.
+Cook for another minute if needed.

-5. Remove from heat and return the steak; stir to combine.
+Remove from heat and return the steak; stir to combine.
+Serve in corn tortillas if desired, sprinkled with fresh cilantro and toppings of choice.

-6. Serve in corn tortillas if desired, sprinkled with fresh cilantro and toppings of choice.
-I love a little salsa, guacamole, cheese, and sour cream!
+✏️ I love a little salsa, guacamole, cheese, and sour cream!

 top view of steak fajitas in an orange skillet